zeinabkassem27/Submissions/readme.md

 ![Screenshot showing the button to copy the clone details](/assets/images/fork-copy-url.png)

 Next, you need to download your fork so that you have the files on your computer.
 Follow these steps to clone your fork.
-Open your Terminal and navigate to your directory for CodeYourFuture course work.
+Open your Terminal and navigate to your directory for your course work.

 ```
 cd <your-course-directory>